FAQ – Catalog and Tooling

 Draw tooling can be categorized in two ways – automated and line tooling.
 Volume usually determines the proper method to use.

-Automated tooling packages are designed for use in progressive or transfer presses for high volume needs (annual usage of 100,000 pieces and higher).
+Automated tooling packages are designed for use in progressive die tooling or transfer presses for high volume needs (annual usage of 100,000 pieces and higher).
 Once the dies are loaded, a finished part is produced with every stroke of the press.
 All of the forming operations are done in one very large press.
 Generally, this is a higher tooling cost and lower part price due to high speed automated nature of the process.

 Line tooling utilizes a number of different presses, each carrying out a single operation of the forming process.
 Generally, this is lower cost tooling but higher part price due to the less automated process and slower production rates.